thelcrysis/racani/README.md

 # racani
-Course work as a part of Computer Animation course
+Course work as a part of Computer Animation course; including Visualization of genetic algorithm global optimization of functions of two variables implemented in C++ with OpenGL (fixed function pipeline).

 ```
 cd 3lab